jonathanzz/JJBookStore/README.md

 - Bug of duplicate Email or Username can be registered(DONE)

 #### 14/8 Wed
-- Find a Email Authentition method for user validation
+- Find a Email Authentition method for user validation(DONE)
   - Also forget password function related to email
 - Solution for Session Cookie not timeout after close browser
 - Book search box with seletive search method(passing two parameters)(DONE)